towolf/towolf.github.com/docs/PsychDemos/KbDemo.markdown

 title: KbDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

 KbDemo
 Shows how to detect when the user has pressed a key.
 See KbCheck, KbName, KbWait, GetChar, CharAvail.

-The KbXXX functions are low\-level and go after the state of the keyboard.
+The KbXXX functions are low-level and go after the state of the keyboard.
 The GetChar/CharAvail interface pulls characters out of the event queue.
 The advantage of the KbXXX functions is that if you can sit and wait on characters in a tight loop, you'll get less of a lag.
 But if the key